 Choir rehearsals are on Fridays 7 - 8.30pm.
 Everyone is welcome.
 You do not need to read music or be a brilliant or experienced singer; we can find a place for you.
 We are a friendly, caring and loveable group.
 Email Viv Wilkinson for more information or just turn up and find out!

-If you would like to take a more active part in the 10am Eucharist, why not volunteer to do the reading or the prayers?
+If you would like to take a more active part in the Sunday morning Eucharist, why not volunteer to do the reading or the prayers?
 As both are recorded in advance, you don't even need to be able to come to the service if that feels difficult for you in the current climate.
 If you would like to know more, contact our administrator, Faith, who will give you all the support and materials you need.

 If you have a flair for flower arranging, contact the Church Wardens.
 We always appreciate help with flower arrangements both in the Lady Chapel and at the High Altar.
 You can also book to have floral tributes in church, in memory of a loved one, or for a special occasion.
 To request a floral tribute, fill in the form and hand it to one of the Church Wardens or a member of the Flower Guild.

 The church is a well used, beautiful building, and as such it takes a lot to keep it looking lovely.
 If you can spare time once a month, or more frequently, to come and help keep it clean, you would be contributing to keeping it a pleasant place for people to come and find fellowship or solitude.
 Please email Lindon Wooster, one of our Church Wardens, if you are interested in helping out.
 Or give him a call on 0117 924 1563.